Falling rates: What you need to know

 What’s Driving the Drop?

 Interest rates are one of the Federal Reserve’s key tools for managing the economy.
-When inflation slows and economic growth softens, the Fed may lower the federal funds rate to encourage borrowing and spending.
+When inflation slows and economic growth softens, the Fed may once again lower the federal funds rate to encourage borrowing and spending.
 This rate influences everything from credit card APRs to mortgage rates and savings account yields.

 How Falling Rates Affect You